-Remarks: The combination of macro- and micromorphological features of present newly described species including medium to large sized basidiomata, tuberculate-striate pileus margin, stipe with many internal cavities, mild to slightly acrid taste, basidiospores with inamyloid suprahilarplage place it undoubtedly in subg.
-HeterophyllidiaeRomagnesi sect.
-Ingratae (Quel.)
+Remarks: The combination of macro- and micromorphological features of the present newly described species including medium to large sized basidiomata, tuberculate-striate pileus margin, stipe with many internal cavities, mild to slightly acrid taste, basidiospores with inamyloidsuprahilarplage place it undoubtedly in subg.
+HeterophyllidiaeRemagnesi-sect.
+Ingratae(Quel.)
 Maire.
-Our phylogenetic analysis (Fig. 1) places our new species within the well-supported clade (MLbs = 96%) of sect.
+Our This placement is well-supported by the phylogenetic analysis (Fig. 1)that also positioned places our thisnew species within the well-supportedsame clade (MLbs = 96%) of sect.
 Ingratae (= subg.
 Heterophyllidiae) comprising of European Russulapraetervisa, R. recondita, North American R. amerorecondita and R. garyensis.
 Considering the purplish red spots at the base of the stipe, present taxon is close to the European R. praetervisa and R. recondita.
-But, R. praetervisa is distinct in having medium sized (35-70 mm in diam.) ochre-brown pileus, taste unpleasant and sometimes bitterish and presence of slightly larger (7.0-8.5 x 5.6-7.0 μm) basidiospores (Sarnari, 1998); whereas R. recondita differs by possessing medium sized (35-70 mm in diam.), ochraceous, ochre honey to ochre-grey-bistrecoloured pileus and slightly larger (7.0-8.5 x 5.5-7.0 μm) basidiospores (Melera et al., 2016).
-Russulaamerorecondita and R. garyensis have yellowish pileus, slightly acrid taste occasionally associated with mycoheterotrophic orchids in the genus Corallorhiza (Adamčík et al., 2019).
+But, R. praetervisa is distinct in having medium sized (35-70 mm in diam.) ochre-brown pileus, taste unpleasant and sometimes bitterish and presence of slightly larger (7.0-8.5 × 5.6-7.0 μm) basidiospores (Sarnari, 1998); whereas R. recondita differs by possessing medium sized (35-70 mm in diam.), ochraceous, ochre honey to ochre-grey-bistrecoloured pileus and slightly larger (7.0-8.5 × 5.5-7.0 μm) basidiospores (Melera et al., 2016).
+Russulaamerorecondita and R. garyensis have yellowish pileus, slightly acrid taste occasionally associated with mycoheterotrophic orchids in-ofthe genus Corallorhiza (Adamčík et al., 2019).

-However, our present taxon may be confused with similarly coloured species R. obscuricolor(reported from India), but later is distinct by its a pale yellowish-white tinge in pileus margin, bitterish pungent taste, association with members of Fagaceae (Castanopsis sp.) and hymenial cystidia mostly with capitates, rounded and mucronate apex (Das et al., 2017).
+However, our-the present taxon may be confused with similarly coloured species R. obscuricolor(reported from India), but the later is distinct by its a pale yellowish-white tinge in pileus margin, bitterish pungent taste, association with members of Fagaceae (Castanopsis sp.) and hymenial cystidia mostly with capitates, rounded and mucronate apex (Das et al., 2017).
 Several dark-coloured species from Asia such as: Russulacatillus H. Lee, M.S.
 Park & Y.W.
 Lim, R. indocatillus A. Ghosh, K. Das & R.P.
 Bhatt and R. pseudocatillus F. Yuan & Y. Song may be confused with the present taxon.
 However, R. catillus is easily distinguished by the absence of pileocystidia in the pileipellis (Lee et al., 2017).
 Russulaindocatillus is distinct in having small to medium sized pileus (20-52 mm in diam.), stipe base without blood red colouration and association with Quercus sp.
 (Ghosh et al., 2020); R. pseudocatillus has greyish-brown pileus centre, towards the margin very pale yellow and larger (7-9 μm in diam.) basidiospores (Yuan et al., 2019).